mozilla/butter/README.md

 Packaging and Distributing Butter
 --------------------------------

+The 0.5.2 release is being done to support Mozilla's Storycamp project--a set of summer workshops using Popcorn and Butter.

 Running `node make storycamp` will compile all the necessary files into the `dist/` folder, including resources like editors and dialogs which comprise a complete running environment for Butter.

 Within `dist/` you will find `src/butter.js` and `external/popcorn-js/popcorn.js`, which are single-file versions of the Butter and Popcorn.js sources, customized to the storycamp templates.
 You can find these templates in `dist/templates/supported`.